Preconditioning Parametrized Linear Systems: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In applications that involve many linear systems, recycling a preconditioner can be advantageous, especially when computing a preconditioner from scratch is expensive.
-We develop a flexible update to arbitrary preconditioners that we call the Sparse Approximate Map, or SAM update, which can be computed for any set of closely related matrices.
+We develop a flexible update to arbitrary preconditioners that we call the Sparse Approximate Map, or SAM, update, which can be computed for any set of closely related matrices.
 The SAM is motivated by the Sparse Approximate Inverse; however, rather than approximately inverting a matrix, a SAM update approximately maps a matrix to a nearby matrix for which a good preconditioner is available.
 Using SAMs, the cost of computing a very good preconditioner can be amortized over many systems in a sequence, since computing SAMs is cheap.
 Further, a SAM is independent of preconditioner type and quality.
 The sparsity patterns for SAMs can be based on powers of $\MA_0$, mesh-based patterns, or any other salient feature of a specific problem.

-In future work, we plan to consider incremental SAM updates as in (\ref{eq:incrementSAM2}) and applying the update from the left as in (\ref{eq:LeftMap}).
-An important future topic will be maps that allow methods like CG to be used.
-Another important topic would be approaches that update only a few columns or rows of the map to match localized changes in the matrix $\MA_k$.
-We also plan to develop good indicators for computing a new map.
-Finally, we plan to consider other types of maps.
+In future work, we plan to consider incremental SAM updates as in (\ref{eq:incrementSAM2}), applying maps from the left as in (\ref{eq:LeftMap}), and maps that allow CG and MINRES to be used.
+Another important future topic are approaches that update only a few columns or rows of the map to match localized changes in the matrix $\MA_k$.
+More generally, we plan to consider maps that are tuned to various structural changes in a sequence of matrices that are known a priori.
+We also plan to develop more indicators for computing a new map.
+Finally, we plan to consider other types of maps, including different, potentially adaptive, choices in sparsity patterns.